mcsdodo/home.notavailable/README.md

 # home.notavailable

-this repo contains scripts used in my home automation
+this repo contains scripts and apps used in my garage automation

-## garage.controller.api
+## PiZero apps (garage)

 ### controller.api.py
 - [x] runs on PiZero in the garage that has cloudflared tunnel and GSM hat